Correlation Between Simplify Exchange and Vanguard Mortgage

 Pair Corralation between Simplify Exchange and Vanguard Mortgage

-Given the investment horizon of 90 days Simplify Exchange Traded is expected to generate 0.68 times more return on investment than Vanguard Mortgage.
-However, Simplify Exchange Traded is 1.46 times less risky than Vanguard Mortgage.
-It trades about 0.07 of its potential returns per unit of risk.
-Vanguard Mortgage Backed Securities is currently generating about 0.02 per unit of risk.
-If you would invest 4,930 in Simplify Exchange Traded on April 30, 2025 and sell it today you would earn a total of 48.00 from holding Simplify Exchange Traded or generate 0.97% return on investment over 90 days.
+Given the investment horizon of 90 days Simplify Exchange is expected to generate 1.17 times less return on investment than Vanguard Mortgage.
+But when comparing it to its historical volatility, Simplify Exchange Traded is 1.57 times less risky than Vanguard Mortgage.
+It trades about 0.25 of its potential returns per unit of risk.
+Vanguard Mortgage Backed Securities is currently generating about 0.19 of returns per unit of risk over similar time horizon.
+If you would invest 4,475 in Vanguard Mortgage Backed Securities on May 22, 2025 and sell it today you would earn a total of 152.00 from holding Vanguard Mortgage Backed Securities or generate 3.4% return on investment over 90 days.

 Simplify Exchange Traded vs. Vanguard Mortgage Backed Secur